dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/user-guide.md

 #### Initialize Capture Vision Router

-Declare and create an instance of `CaptureVisionRouter`.
+Once the camera component is set up, declare and create an instance of `CaptureVisionRouter` and set its input to the Camera Enhancer object you created in the last step.

 <div class="sample-code-prefix"></div>
 >- Objective-C